 Services Provided

-Appointments will be scheduled on a first-come, first-served basis and may fill up early during busier times of the semester.
+Appointments are scheduled on a first-come, first-served basis and may fill up early during busier times of the semester.
 See here for crisis intervention resources.

 While we do not have formal session limits, we work with each student to come up with a treatment plan that best meets that student’s needs within the available resources at Bates.
 Some students will benefit from a one-time consultation while others might benefit from intermittent short-term counseling or referred to a confidential therapy group.
 Frequency of sessions will be a collaborative and flexible agreement between student and their counselor.
 However, given the high demand for services at Bates it is not uncommon for students to meet every other week with their counselor or be recommended to a therapy group that offers weekly treatment.